 FREN2001 French II.1

 FREN2002 French II.2

 FREN3001 French III.1

 FREN3002 French III.2

-CORE COURSES
+These courses will be offered to undergraduates in Year 2, 3 and 4.

+Core Courses

 FREN1001.
 French I.1 (6 credits)

 This course is intended for complete beginners in French and does not require any previous knowledge of the language.
 The course offers a broad introduction to the French language and culture of contemporary France.
 While participants will learn how to express themselves in French and understand the fundamentals of the language, they will also gain a deeper appreciation of the French society, its cultural heritage and its way of life.
 Separate practice groups to consolidate the work done in lectures will also be arranged separately on a regular basis.

 Prerequisite: Nil

 Assessment: 100% coursework

 FREN1002.
 French I.2 (6 credits)

 This course is a continuation of French I.1 and continues to build on the previous work.
 Participants will consolidate and develop their knowledge in the four areas of competence (listening, speaking, reading, and writing), with a particular emphasis on communication skills in contextual situations.
 In this process, participants will also get progressively acquainted with French and Francophone societies and cultures.
 As in French I.1, separate practice groups will be arranged to complement the lectures.

 Prerequisites: Students wishing to be admitted to FREN1002 without having previously completed

 FREN1001.
-French I.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the
+French I.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

-required standard.
+elsewhere the required standard.